-Before you get the rings out to castrate your lambs this Spring, decide if it’s a wise move to turn them into wethers.
-Ram lambs grow fast so if you sell them to the meat works early, leave them entire.
+Before you get the rings out to castrate your lambs this spring, decide if it’s a wise move to turn them into wethers.
+Ram lambs grow fast so if you sell them to the meat works early, leave the entire.

 This is as long as you get rid of them before they start to erupt their first pair of incisors.
 Then they are no longer a "lamb" as defined by the meat industry.
 They are "hoggets" as far as farm terminology goes.
 Our meat markets overseas don’t like the word hogget.
 And we all know that it tastes better than young lamb anyway.

 There is an alternative – that is to make them into Cryptorchids.
 These have nothing to do with flowers!
-Here at docking, instead of putting the ring ABOVE the testicles sitting in the scrotum, you push the testicles back up into the body cavity and put the ring on BELOW them to cut off the empty scrotum.
+Here at docking, instead of putting the ring ABOVE the testicles sitting in the scrotum, you push the testicles back up the body cavity and put the ring on BELOW them to constrict the empty scrotum.
 They look like rams in very tight underpants!

 Now beware.
-The theory says that if testicles are housed in the body cavity, they’ll be 2-3 degrees warmer and hence the sperm will be sterile.
-That’s true for most of the time, but nature works in wondrous ways and some of these young lads will fool you and beget lambs.
-So again get rid of them before Autumn.
+The theory says that if testicles are housed close to the abdomen in the body cavity, they’ll be warmer and hence the sperm will be sterile.
+That’s true most of the time, but nature works in wondrous ways and some of these young lads will fool you and beget lambs.
+So again get rid of them before autumn.